SignalK/signalk-js-client/README.md

 ### NOTES
 - (Note to self) Need to do PR for specification for access requests & make issue for node server & sdk to update
+- mDNS advert should advertise wether server supports TLS (?)
+- `PUT requests via REST` have been implemented, but don't have a valid test yet.
+Need to figure out how to test this
 - Node SK server responds with "Request updated" for access request responses.
 This is incorrect per spec
 - Node SK server paths for access requests repsponses are not correct to spec (i.e. no /signalk/v1 prefix)
-- Security is implemented, but the token type is currently hardcoded to `JWT` if no `token.type` is returned by a SK server.
+- ~~Security is implemented, but the token type is currently hardcoded to `JWT` if no `token.type` is returned by a SK server.
 IMHO that default should be `Bearer`.
-See issue https://github.com/SignalK/signalk-server-node/issues/715 & PR https://github.com/SignalK/specification/pull/535
+See issue https://github.com/SignalK/signalk-server-node/issues/715 & PR https://github.com/SignalK/specification/pull/535~~